Help Me Grow Western New York

-Also included in the system is the accredited Western New York 2-1-1 centralized call center that serves as the central point of access for HMGWNY.
+Also included in the system is the accredited 2-1-1 Western New York centralized information and referral center that serves as the central point of access for HMGWNY.
 2-1-1WNY contains a comprehensive and robust listing of community-based resources and services available to families of young children.
 Our linkage coordination is built upon our State’s network of Early Childhood Direction Centers (ECDC) and Early Intervention (EI).

-Our mission is to build upon and enhance the existing Early Childhood initiatives and resources available in our community and achieve the development of a set of common, community-based standards and performance measures to improve pre-K and K readiness for local children ages 0-5.
+Our mission is to build upon and enhance the existing Early Childhood initiatives and resources available in our community and achieve the development of a set of common, community-based standards and performance measures to improve pre-Kindergarten and Kindergarten readiness for children ages 0-5.

 While our mission is local, our vision is statewide.

 Help Me Grow Long Island

 Help Me Grow-Long Island (HMG-LI) is a partnership that builds upon existing early childhood resources on Long Island to support early detection of developmental concerns, celebrate the growth of young children, and link families to the services that help children thrive from birth to age five.

 Planning for HMG-LI started in 2016 with a Leadership Team first convening in January 2017.
 The launch of the HMG-LI system will be in early 2018.

 Docs for Tots acts as the organizing entity for HMG-LI, charged with convening partners, coordinating activities, acting as fiscal agent when appropriate, and liaising with Help Me Grow National and Help Me Grow Western New York for technical assistance.